marquesafonso/snake_pygame/README.md

 # Boot the game

+## Istallation and set up

+Git and Python (version can be modified in Pipfile) installation is assumed.

 There are only two dependencies - Pygame and Numpy - which you can install directly assuming you have Pipenv on your system by running:

 ```
+pip install pipenv
 pipenv install
 ```